Klondike Park (St. Charles County): Activities

-The park features six different cabins that host up to eight guests and over forty campsites with restrooms and shower houses.
+The park features six different cabins that can host up to eight guests each, and over forty campsites with restrooms and shower houses.

 Wildlife

 One of the most popular locations in the park is the large lake.
-The body of water resides in what used to be the quarry itself, but was filled with water after being purchased by the St. Charles County Parks Department; this was likely a combination of both rain water accumulation and other artificial means.
-When in operation, the quarry mined silica sand from the St. Peter Sandstone formation, and the bright, white sand can be seen around the lake today.
-The park has many different habitats for wildlife such as the large pond, riparian forest, emergent wetland, and grassland.
+The lake resides in what used to be the quarry itself, and was filled with water after being purchased by the St. Charles County Parks Department; this was likely a combination of both rain water accumulation and the use of artificial means.
+During its operation, the quarry mined silica sand from the St. Peter Sandstone formation, and the bright, white sand can be seen around the lake today.
+The park has many different habitats for wildlife such as the large lake, riparian forest, emergent wetland, and grassland.
 Different animals and life forms call Klondike Park their home.
-Shorebirds and waterfowl can be found on the pond’s edge, along with sunfish, channel catfish, bluegill, and largemouth bass found in the park's lakes.
+Shorebirds and waterfowl can be found on the lake’s edge, along with sunfish, channel catfish, bluegill, and largemouth bass found in the park's lakes.
 There are also multiple types of woodpeckers, such as hairy, downy, and red-bellied woodpeckers, which can be found around the park.
 The grassland areas attract white-throated sparrow, dickcissel, and eastern meadowlark.
-Bald eagles, northern harrier, red-tailed hawk, red-shouldered hawk, and other birds-of-prey frequent the varied habitats on the area.
+Bald eagles, northern harrier, red-tailed hawk, red-shouldered hawk, and other birds-of-prey frequent the varied habitats in the park.
 Great blue heron, green heron, and great egret can be found on the pond's shoreline.
 Pied-billed grebe, Canada geese, and mallards use the deeper water in the center.
 There are many different kinds of plants, including horsetail (puzzlegrass).